-In the first part of this three-part series, we discussed how fear can disguise itself in our lives and hold us back from our destiny.
-In Part-2 I will take a closer look at the undirected mind.
+In the first part of this three-part series, we discussed how Fear could disguise itself in our lives and hold us back from our destiny.
+In Part-2, I will take a closer look at the undirected mind.
 If we leave our thoughts to their own willy-nilly course, they will most certainly lead us to where we do not wish to go.
-We have predictable thought patterns that are not productive for ourselves.
+We have predictable thought patterns that are not productive for us.
 You can notice this is you listen to your kids’ conversations at times.

 By looking for the evidence of our fears, we will see more and more the little sayings that go unspoken in our heads or the soft mutterings that are not positive and uplifting.
-Eventually, we come to the conclusion that the world really is as we say it is, and we lose sight of our passion.
+Eventually, we conclude that the world is as we say it is, and we lose sight of our passion.
 How do we go about turning this around?
 I like to reverse those thoughts.
-If I say something like, “You can’t do that.” then I reverse it to, “I can do that, and plan to do so right now.”
+If I say something like, “You can’t do that.” then I switch it to, “I can do that, and plan to do so right now.”

 Second, ask, “What kinds of behavior do people that smoke exhibit?”
-At first, the answer might be obvious, when they get stressed or nervous, they light up a cigarette or vape.
+At first, the answer might be obvious; they light up a cigarette or vape when they get stressed or nervous.
 Make a good list of the behaviors and include those that are impressions of those around us.
 The third question is, “How does this benefit me long term?”
 How does this benefit you to hold on to this view, belief, or thought about yourself and your dependence?
 Quickly you will realize that “It doesn’t.”

-In Part Three we will take a quick look at how to change a belief system.
+In Part Three, we will take a quick look at how to change a belief system.